esgameco/esgameco/README.md

 ### Chance Vodnoy

 My main focus right now is on learning full-stack web development skills.
-I'm interested in AI, game and web development.
+I'm interested in AI, game and web development, as well as crypto.

 I have the most experience in building APIs and scraping, as well as video composition in python.
 I plan on doing at least one commit per day for the next month.